traceytreat/PaMS/README.md

 # Instructions for Mac
 ## Setup
-Need python installed, and using python install flask.
+Need python3 installed, and using python3 install flask and sqlalchemy.

+You may also need to install other python modules like flask_cors.

-Also you should install node.js using the terminal.
+Also, you should install node.js using the terminal.

 Clone this project with `git clone`